Tuesday, September 15, 2026

 The group will settle in for a luxurious overnight stay at the Fairmont Manoir Richelieu

-and dinner at the unique Maison du Bootlegger with a private tour of the secret passages from its speakeasy days.
+and dinner at the unique Maison du Bootlegger with a private tour of the secret passages from its smuggling days.

 |